 Eggless Brownies

-These easy to bake Eggless Brownies are soft, moist, full of chocolaty taste and flavour.
-After having them, no one can guess that they're egg-free.
+These easy-to-bake eggless brownies are soft, moist, and full of chocolatey flavor.
+After trying them, no one can tell they're egg-free.

 Cuisine American